DN-debug/peux-os-sitebuild/src/pages/index.md

     grid_items:
       - title: Customized Environment
         content: >+
           POS uses customized lightweight XFCE as its session-manager.
-It doesn't implement XFCE panel, rather Polybar and Tint2 as its default panel.
+BTRFS is the default filesystem in-play.
+It Polybar and Tint2 as its default panel.
 The resulting product is a beautiful GUI.

       - title: Beautiful yet Secure